cocos/cocos-docs/en/getting-started/basics/editor-panels/node-tree.md

 ## Delete node

-After select node, you can delete the selected node by the `delete` option in the right click menu or press the hot key <kbd>Delete</kbd>（Windows）or <kbd>Cmd + Backspace</kbd>.
+After select node, you can delete the selected node by the `delete` option in the right click menu or press the hot key <kbd>Delete</kbd> (Windows) or <kbd>Cmd + Backspace</kbd>.
 If the selected node contains child node, then the child node will be deleted along with it.

 ## Create and edit node parenting relationship

-Dragging node A to node B makes node A the child node of node B. Similar with [explorer](assets.md), Hierarchy also show nodes' hierarchical relationship in tree view.
+Dragging node A to node B makes node A the child node of node B. Similar with [Assets](assets.md) panel, **Node Tree** panel also show node's hierarchical relationship in tree view.
 Click the triangle icon on the left of node and you can unfold or fold the child node list.

 ## Change node's rendering order